fdevaulx/blockchain-playbook-dev/new-technology-integration/Outline.md

 BRIAN RODRIGUE:
 Adjacent Technologies (They can potentially replace Blockchain technology for specific uses)
 1. Cryptography - the practice of obfuscating or encrypting information so it is no longer intelligible without a key.
 You can use cryptography to secure distributed pieces of information with much less overhead than blockchain.
 For example, imagine you have a compilation of text from different parties that changes over time, much like a GitHub repository.
 If each participant enables _signed commits_, GitHub uses public/private key pairs to verify that each contribution is from the party that the commit is contributed to.
 From a technical standpoint, this is much simpler than blockchain and is a service GitHub (and others) can offer as a free service.

+Best Practices:
+1. As with any password / key, ensure the private key can't be stolen
+2. Use the highest form of encryption available for the keys - for example SHA-256
+3. A proper place to use this in lieu of Blockchain would be when you don't need a validation flow for the source of truth, and you are just storing the data securely.

 2. Hashgraph
 Hashgraph is a new consensus alternative to the blockchain.
 It uses a gossip protocol that works in the following manner: Every node in Hashgraph can spread signed information (called events) on newly-created transactions and transactions received from others, to its randomly chosen neighbors.
 These neighbors will aggregate received events with information received from other nodes into a new event, and then send it on to other randomly chosen neighbors.
 This process continues until all the nodes are aware of the information created or received at the beginning.
 Due to the rapid convergence property of the gossip protocol, every piece of new information can reach each node in the network in a fast manner.
 3. Distributed Ledger (IPFS) / Distributed Databases  - blockchain is built on top of a technology called distributed ledgers.
 The "block chaining" feature ensures groups of transactions are immutability linked to one another and is important in an adversarial environment.
 If you are looking into a system that only needs to exchange data with trusted parties or within an organization, blockchain is likely overkill for your situation.
 Look into services like Google Cloud Spanner which offers a globally distributed, highly redundant distributed database as a service.

+Best Practices:
+1. A proper place to use this in lieu of Blockchain would be when you don't need a validation flow for the source of truth, and you are just storing the data in a distributed fashion.

 Outline
 1. Intro